Abu Musab al-Barnawi: Early life and Boko Haram membership

-Abu Musab al-Barnawi was generally believed to be the eldest surviving son of the founder of Boko Haram, Mohammed Yusuf.
-(Note: However, the view that Abu Musab al-Barnawi was Mohammed Yusuf's son has been disputed by some researchers.
-Akali Omeni argued that Abu Musab was probably a relative of the Boko Haram founder, but not his son, as he would be too young for the various positions he was appointed in Boko Haram.)
+Abu Musab al-Barnawi was generally believed to be the second eldest son of the founder of Boko Haram, Mohammed Yusuf, (Note: However, the view that Abu Musab al-Barnawi was Mohammed Yusuf's son has been disputed by some researchers.
+Akali Omeni argued that Abu Musab was probably a relative of the Boko Haram founder, but not his son, as he would be too young for the various positions he was appointed in Boko Haram.) with the birth name Habib Yusuf.
 According to his nom de guerre which includes al-Barnawi ("from Borno"), Abu Musab was born in Nigeria's Borno State.
 Researcher Akali Omeni alternatively suggested that al-Barnawi did not refer to Abu Musab's place of birth, but instead his lineage.
 According to this view, Abu Musab was born in Yobe State just like his father Mohammed Yusuf.
 His exact birth date is unclear; Omeni speculated that Abu Musab was probably born around the 1980s or 1990s.
+Abu Musab had several siblings, including an older brother named Yusuf.

 In 2009, Mohammed Yusuf launched a failed uprising; he was captured and killed in police custody.
 His militant group subsequently fell under the command of Abubakar Shekau.
+Following Mohammed Yusuf's death, most of his children were moved out of Nigeria to protect them; only Abu Musab's older brother Yusuf remained behind and was killed by Nigerian security forces in 2010.
+Meanwhile, Abu Musab and his siblings were relocated to Kusiri in Cameroon and then N'Djamena in Chad where they received a religious education under Sudanese and Chadian tutors.
+In 2012, Boko Haram entrenched itself in the Sambisa Forest and declared this area their daular (territory).
+Abubakar Shekau ordered Mohammed Yusuf's children to be relocated into the Boko Haram-held area; according to researcher Ahmad Salkida this was a "deliberate effort to consolidate legitimacy by reabsorbing Yusuf's lineage into the insurgency's core".

-Abu Musab al-Barnawi became Boko Haram's spokesperson, and gradually rose in the ranks of the rebel group.
+Now living in rebel-held territory, Abu Musab gained prominence as he was gradually assigned roles which bridged "doctrinal leadership and battlefield command".
+His developing role was not just attributed to his parentage, but his personal qualities as he was religiously well educated.
+He was respected as someone who "embod[ied] knowledge and steadiness" in the rebel group.
+He was eventually appointed as Boko Haram's spokesperson, and gradually rose in the ranks of the rebel group.
 He became one of the group's chief commanders and a close advisor of Shekau.
-However, Abu Musab was more moderate than Shekau, disagreeing with the latter's use of women and children as suicide bombers.
+However, Abu Musab was more moderate than Shekau, disagreeing with the latter's use of women and children as suicide bombers as well as the indiscriminate killing of Muslim civilians.
 The two frequently clashed, and Abu Musab even temporarily defected to Ansaru, a Boko Haram splinter group, in 2013.
 On 27 January 2015, he released a propaganda video for Boko Haram, having rejoined the group.